spectrum-health-systems/MAWS/Documentation/Sourcecode/sourcecode-template.md

 The MAWS namespace is the entry point for MAWS.
 When you make a *MAWS Request* via a *ScriptLink event*, this is where that request ends up.

-As it is mostly a "clearing house" for MAWS Requests, this namespace should only contain the required classes/methods that MAWS needs to function.
-In addition, it is designed to be fairly generic - most of the heavy-lifting is done by external namespaces/classes/methods.
-This way the required functionality rarely changes, and ScriptLink will have a known, stable target.

-### Important!
-Please note that both the `GetVersion()` and `RunScript()` methods are required by myAvatar™, and MAWS (or any web service that myAvatar references) cannot function without them.

 # Classes

-This namespace has a single class that contains a two methods that are required by myAvatar.

 <details>
 <summary>
   <b>MAWSC.asmx.cs</b><br>
   <i>Methods required by myAvatar</i>
 </summary>

-This class has two methods that are required by myAvatar.
-Most of the heavy lifting is done by other namespaces/classes/methods.

 ***